sunnygino10/pm-ba-portfolio/README.md

 ## How to View

 Click any of the file links above to view the PDF in your browser.
-If you prefer to download:

-1. Visit the raw URL (e.g. `https://raw.githubusercontent.com/<username>/<repo>/main/COMP8770_Assignment1_AlpineF1_ProjectPlan.pdf`)
-2. Right-click and choose “Save As…”

 ---

 ## About Me

 - **Name:** Gino Sunny
 - **Degree:** Master of Information Systems Management, Macquarie University (Expected July 2025)
+- Master’s candidate in Information Systems Management with 6+ years of experience in aviation technology, driving business analysis, incident management, and cross-functional coordination for global airline platforms.
+Skilled at translating customer and crew feedback into technical requirements, optimizing e-commerce and crew management workflows to enhance passenger experience and operational resilience.
+Proven ability to develop data-driven dashboards, manage stakeholder communications, and deliver enterprise solutions on time and within SLAs.
 ---